IngBryn/SnakeGame-Nokia3310/README.md

 Later I wish to add more personalised styling.

-A huge thanks to Ania Kubow and Scrimba for helping me learn to kode.
+A huge thanks to Ania Kubow and Scrimba for helping me create this game.